 National Eligibility cum Entrance Test (NEET) exam attempt limits have been removed by the Medical Council of India (MCI).
-Earlier the Central board of Secondary Education (CBSE) had informed students that the number of attempts has been limited to three and those who had attempted the exam three times before would not be allowed to sit for the 2017 exam.
-Later, the board again confirmed that candidates would have three attempts again from the year 2017 irrespective of them even having attempted the exam three times earlier (like the AIPMT or NEET test).
+Earlier it was notified to medical aspirants that the number of attempts has been limited to three and those who had attempted the exam three times before would not be allowed to sit for the NEET exam.
+Later, the board again confirmed that candidates would have three attempts again from the year 2017 irrespective of them even having attempted the exam three times earlier.

 Back in the year 2016, the Supreme Court of India had ordered a compulsory entrance test for undergraduate and postgraduate courses under the supervision of the CBSE and NBE (National Board of Exams).

 Aspirants appearing for NEET 2020 need to be informed that now candidates can be stress-free as there is no limitation on the number of attempts one can possibly make as long as they are meeting the eligibility criteria.
 Check out NEET Eligibility criteria at BYJU’S for more details on the same.

 Alternatively, you can also have a look at other information related to NEET 2020 right here: